Faisalali549/FS-08-SpringBoot/instagram/README.md

 # INSTAGRAM App In SpringBoot

-In this project we are managing our daily task like how many tasks are pending and how many tasks are done
+In this project User can create account on social media platform and can post some stuffs.

 ## Project Links